8

 Pre-Sessional English Course

-• Age – from 18 years old,
+• Age of students – from 18 years old,

 Pre-sessional English courses are designed to develop the language and study skills necessary for an academic degree.
-They last from 6 to 15 weeks, the individual duration of training is determined on the basis of the existing level of linguistics.
+They last from 6 to 15 weeks, the individual duration of studying is determined on the basis of the existing level of linguistics.

 Over the course of several weeks, students will focus on developing academic English language skills under the guidance of experienced teachers.
 Effective preparation based on the study of the rules of reading, writing, speaking, listening comprehension will help students to enter higher education programs in the future.